ALTER TABLE COLUMN TYPE

 Examples

-Change the data type of the column age in the table employees to INTEGER:
+Change the data type of the column age in the table employees to INT:

-ALTER TABLE employees ALTER COLUMN age TYPE INTEGER;
+ALTER TABLE employees ALTER COLUMN age TYPE INT;

 When changing the column type, ensure that the new type is compatible with the existing data.
 For instance, changing a column type from STRING to DOUBLE might result in data loss or conversion errors if the existing data contains non-numeric values.